Highampton: The Manor of Burdon

 The current owner of the Burdon Manor house is Andrew Orchard, and the building is now used as a residential home for those with disabilities.

 Buildings and Facilities

-The village has a Primary School, a Post Office/ Village Shop, a Pub, a Church, and a Village Hall in which many classes e.g. dance, are run.
+The village has a Primary School, an outreach Post Office visits the village hall, a Pub, a Gin Distillery, a Church, and a Village Hall in which many classes, e.g. dance, are run.

 There is also a Local History Society.

+The church, dedicated to the Holy Cross, is grade II* listed.
+The font and the south door are 12th-century and the tower is 15th-century, but it was largely rebuilt in 1834 and restored in 1876.